Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound interchangeable, but in Hawaii they're two separately licensed services, and the difference decides who pays.

-If you're pricing assisted living in Hawaii for a parent, brace for the number: about $11,311 a month, the highest in the nation.
+If you're pricing assisted living in Hawaii for a parent, brace yourself: this is among the priciest states in the nation for senior care, and costs here jumped 36.9% between 2022 and 2025.

 If you're weighing assisted living vs. a nursing home for a parent in New Hampshire, the decision really comes down to two things: the level of care they need, and who's going to pay for it.